gillianbc/spring-unittesting-dataservice/README.md

 # Basic Example of Spring Junit Testing
 Note - this is basic Spring - not Spring Boot - sourced from https://mkyong.com/unittest/junit-spring-integration-example/

+# Branches
+This is the master branch.
+Have a look at the other branches for more variations: e.g. two-services has two classes that implement DataModelService.

 # What the App Does

 Well, there isn't really an app - nothing to run as such.